Contrastive independent component analysis: From ICA to contrastive ICA

 \subsection{Related Work}

 We relate cICA to other contrastive models.
-Setting $\mathbf{z}'=\gamma \mathbf{z}$ and studying observed distributions $\bx$ and $\by$ via their covariance matrices ($d=2$) specializes cICA to cPCA from~\cite{abid2017contrastive,abid2018exploring}. cICA also relates to PCPCA~\cite{li2020probabilistic} but we do not impose distributional assumptions, beyond independence, on the variables $\mathbf{z}$ and $(\mathbf{z}', \mathbf{s})$.
-Finally, the cICA model fits into the contrastive latent variable model framework of~\cite{severson2019unsupervised}, but we disregard noise terms and do not impose $\mathbf{z} = \mathbf{z}'$.
+In cPCA, the contrastive patterns are principal components of the foreground covariance matrix minus a scalar multiple of the background covariance matrix~\cite{abid2017contrastive,abid2018exploring}.
+We can specialize cICA to cPCA by setting $\mathbf{z}'=\gamma \mathbf{z}$ and studying observed distributions $\bx$ and $\by$ via their covariance matrices ($d=2$).
+Probabilistic contrastive PCA (PCPCA) is introduced in \cite{li2020probabilistic}, where foreground patterns are inferred by maximizing a likelihood ratio of linear Gaussian mixtures.
+Contrastive ICA also relates to PCPCA~\cite{li2020probabilistic} but we do not impose distributional assumptions, beyond independence and non-Gaussianity, on the variables $\mathbf{z}$ and $(\mathbf{z}', \mathbf{s})$.
+The paper \cite{severson2019unsupervised} studies a linear contrastive latent variable model.
+The contrastive ICA model aligns with the framework of the contrastive latent variable model proposed in~\cite{severson2019unsupervised}, but it does not assume any relationship between $\mathbf{z}$ and $\mathbf{z}'$ while the contrastive latent variable model assumes $\mathbf{z}=\mathbf{z}'$.

 The setting of cICA relates to usual ICA, with block structure on the mixing matrix: